tactictalisman/bootstrap-4-github-pages/_posts/games/2020-08-14-rimworld-tips.md

 A few tips and tricks other notes thing I like to remember when playing Rimworld.

 ##### Shelter
+- Use Zones to control who can leave the base so people don't go for walks out in unprotected areas.
 - Once established build a bug out shelter on the other side of the map.
 Stock it with a few stacks of essentials.
   - Stack of Survival Meals
   - Medicine